-- On one hand, partners are much more loyal and sometimes even enthusiastic regarding opportunities you offer (especially free ones). - On the other hand, communicating the meaning of your offer to the business owners is much more complicated than conveying it to developers, as it's generally hard to explain what are the advantages of integrating via APIs (as a concept).
+- On one hand, partners are much more loyal and sometimes even enthusiastic regarding the opportunities you offer (especially free ones). - On the other hand, conveying the meaning of your offer to business owners is much more complicated than explaining it to developers, as it is generally hard to explain the advantages of integrating via APIs as a concept to a non-technical person.

-After all, working with business audience essentially means lucidly explaining the characteristics and the advantages of the product.
-In that sense, API "sells" just like any other kind of software.
+After all, working with a business audience essentially means elucidating the characteristics and advantages of the product.
+In that sense, an API "sells" just like any other kind of software.

-As a rule, the farther some industry sector from information technologies is, the more enthusiastic its representatives about your API features are, and the less is the chance that this enthusiasm will be converted into a real integration.
-The one thing that should help the case is extensive work with the developer community (see the previous chapter) that will result in establishing a circle of freelancers and outsourcers eager to help non-IT businesses with integrations.
-You might help in developing this market by creating educational courses and issuing certificates proving the bearer's skills in working with your API (or some broader layer of technology).
+As a rule, the farther an industry sector is from information technologies, the more enthusiastic its representatives are about your API features and the less likely this enthusiasm will be converted into a real integration.
+One thing that could help the case is extensive work with the developer community (see the previous chapter), which will result in establishing a circle of freelancers and outsourcers eager to help non-IT businesses with integrations.
+You can contribute to developing this market by creating educational courses and issuing certificates that prove the bearer's skills in working with your API (or a broader layer of technology).

-Market research and getting feedback from business owners work similarly.
-Those businesses that are far from IT usually can't formulate their demands, so you should be rather creative (and critical-minded) while analyzing the gathered data.
+Market research and gathering feedback from business owners work similarly.
+Businesses that are far from IT usually struggle to articulate their demands, so you should be rather creative (and critical-minded) when analyzing the gathered data.

-Chapter 56.
+Chapter 55.
 An API Services Range

-The important rule of API product management any major API provider will soon learn is: don't just ship one specific API; there is always room for a range of products, and this range is two-dimensional.
+The important rule of API product management that any major API provider will soon learn is this: don't just ship one specific API; there is always room for a range of products, and this range is two-dimensional.